neuronsimulator/nrn/analysis/programmatic/optimization.rst

             vector is given by ``$&2[i]``.

         *x*
-            is a double vector of at least length *n*.
+            is a double :class:`Vector` of at least length *n*.
 Prior to the call set it to a guess of the parameter values.
 On return it contains the values of the args that minimize ``funname()``.

         *funname* may be either
-        an interpreted hoc function or a compiled NMODL function.
+        an interpreted HOC function or a compiled NMODL function.
+This form of calling cannot optimize Python functions directly.

         If the variable stoprun is set to 1 during a call to fit_praxis, it will return immediately (when the current call to  funname returns) with